plone/documentation/adapt-and-extend/theming/resources.rst

 .. admonition:: Description

-    Resources are JavaScript, CSS or LESS resources and their dependencies.
+    Resources are JavaScript, CSS or Less resources and their dependencies.
     They add frontend logic and design to Plone.
     There are many different areas where resources are used - like widgets, design styles, behavior logic and single page apps.
-    In order to organize them we are using two main standard technologies: require.js and Less.
+    Plone 5 introduces a completly changed resource registry and incorporates standard techniques to optimize the development process with JavaScript and CSS - namely RequireJS and Less.

-    The goal of this recipe is to help you confirm that everything is working.
+    This chapter should give you a good understanding of all the resource related techniques.

 .. contents:: :local: